Green cosmetics and vegan, organic or natural beauty - These are the differences between them and these ingredients are a no-go

 What is green cosmetics?

-"The absence of toxic and harmful ingredients and the use of high quality and wholesome ingredients that care for and nourish the skin."
+"The absence of toxic, toxic and harmful ingredients and the use of high quality and wholesome ingredients that care for and nourish the skin."

 Nevertheless, consumers are often misled by greenwashing.
 The marketing departments of various companies are jumping on the new movement and wrongly attribute properties such as "green", "organic" or "natural" to all possible products.